LP-Glueck/Master-Thesis-Project---Clinical-Data-Science/README.md

 #### Usage

 To use this repository in the correct manner, first run updated_processing_script.R to clean and process the raw patient data to a certain extent.
-Before inputting the data into the next script, it will have ot mnually processed a little (done in excel).
+Before inputting the data into the next script, it will have to mnually processed a little (done in excel).
 Then run Correlation_Imputation_Dummy_Encoding.R to perform MICE and other necessary preprocessing steps on the processed data.
-Finally, RFE_Training.ipynb includes further preprocessing, oversampling, feature selection, and model training.
+Finally, RFE_Training.ipynb includes further processing, oversampling, feature selection, and model training.